acpirience/sympyfy/docs/9status.md

 - [ ] Check User's Saved Albums ⮕ **GET** `/me/albums/contains?ids={ids}` 🔒
 - [x] Get New Releases ⮕ **GET** `/browse/new-releases`

+###Audiobooks

+_Since audiobooks are not available in my country, I won't implement this part of the API_

 ###Artists